logan676/bookpost/docs/GLOBAL_MARKET_STRATEGY.md

-# BookPost Global Market Strategy
+# BookLibrio Global Market Strategy

 ## Target Market: Australia (Primary)

-BookPost is a reading platform designed for the global market, with initial focus on Australian users.
+BookLibrio is a reading platform designed for the global market, with initial focus on Australian users.

 ---